 CasaReyna has spacious, sweeping suites gathered around a central patio that exudes calm with whitewashed walls and cactus gardens.
 Local accents like hand-woven rugs and talavera tile accentuate the suites and tie into the building’s history in Puebla, part of which dates back to the 16th century.
-The hotel has several outdoor corners to tuck in and have an afternoon drink, as well as a restuarant of Poblano classics excellent enough to draw even the non-tourists to its tables.
+The hotel has several outdoor corners to tuck in and have an afternoon drink, as well as a restaurant of Poblano classics excellent enough to draw even the non-tourists to its tables.

-El Sueño Hotel & Spa
+El Sueño Hotel & Spa in Puebla

 El Sueño has filled a 18th century private home with cozy suites and turn-of-the-century design pieces — think black and white parque floors, lampshades in the shape of woman’s torso or pillows imprinted with era images.
 According to the hotel, each suite is dedicated to a woman in history who never stopped dreaming.
 Though it might sound a tad cheesy, the decor feels lyrical and charming, not over-the-top, and the hotel’s size allows for a kind of personalized and warm customer service not possible in grander spaces.

-Puebla’s newest luxury boutique, opened just two months ago in November 2017, offers 78 guest rooms split between an 18th century poblano mansion and a more modern wing connected through the hotel’s library.
+Puebla’s newest luxury boutique, opened in November 2017, offers 78 guest rooms split between an 18th century poblano mansion and a more modern wing connected through the hotel’s library.
 The grounds were once a tile factory and examples of this Puebla craft are replete throughout the rooms and common spaces.
 They have a rooftop deck, a pool that overlooks the city, and are located right in the heart of downtown, an easy walk to any of the city’s attractions, in particular the Sunday “Los Sapos” antique market.